VladMinzatu/go-projects/burn-rate-based-alerting/README.md

 *I will assume the reader knows what SLOs and error budgets are.
 If you need a detailed introduction to the topic, [Google's SRE Books](https://sre.google/books/) are the go-to reference, of course.*

-We know that alerting should ideally be based on the SLOs that you define for your application (assuming you have defined enough of them and chosen them wisely).
+We know that alerting should ideally be based on the SLOs that you define for our application (assuming you have defined enough of them and chosen them wisely).

 SLOs are defined over longer fixed-size time windows and should preferably be expressed as a target for the ratio of "successful requests" to "total requests" that the application processes.
 For example, `in this 28 day window, 99% of client requests completed successfully`.
 I will use this example throughout this post.